• Skip to primary navigation

 • 1 handful fresh basil leaves washed and torn into pieces

-• 1 tsp peperoncino flakes (optional)
+• 1 teaspoon peperoncino flakes (optional)

 • salt for pasta and to taste